-ImpPaths: is the minimum percentage of processes occurring through a particular pathway (in the KMC simulation) that has to be achieved in order to be considered relevant and finally included in the Energy profile.qnu file.
-If you want to include them all use 0.
+ImpPaths: is the minimum percentage of processes occurring through a particular pathway that has to be achieved in order to be considered relevant and finally plotted in an energy diagram (vide infra).
+If you want to plot them all use 0.

 Biased dynamics.
-The tsscds2018 package includes several methods to bias the dynamics towards specific reaction pathways.
+The tsscds package includes several methods to bias the dynamics towards specific reaction pathways.
 So far, these are the available options: